LG Tone Free FP9 Review: The most versatile wireless earbud case

 The LG Tone Free FP9 earbuds sit at the top of LG’s wireless earbud lineup, and they don’t disappoint.

 They’re comfortable, and the sound quality is fine.
-However, there are still some areas that LG stands to improve in, like microphone quality and the omission of headline-grabbing features like Dolby Atmos.
+However, there are still some areas where LG stands to improve, like microphone quality and the omission of headline-grabbing features like Dolby Atmos.

 The South Korean tech giant has also added a collection of unique features that might seem like gimmicks to some, or make these wireless earbuds a ‘must-buy’ for others.